nhsd-a2si/docs-dos-api/_pages/reference/reject_reasons.md

 Users should be asked to select a reason whenever rejecting a recommended service from the DoS.

-Reasons are divided into categories, which can be used to group the reasons in a user interface to make it easier for a user to quickly select one.
-The `ShortReasonText` field can be used as the reason description *when the reasons are displayed within the context of their assigned categories*.

-If the reasons are not displayed in the context of their categories, the full `ReasonText` field should be used.

 ## Reject Reasons ##

 | ReasonID | ReasonText | ShortReasonText | Require comment? | Clinicians only? | Category |